Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Corrections to the energy-momentum and trajectory

 With reference to Fig. \ref{fig:hyperbolic_orbit}, we can define $r_{\text{min}}$ as the minimum distance of approach between the two bodies (periapsis distance), given by

 Accordingly, we can rewrite the eccentricity $e$ as

-and it is therefore clear that all of the orbital parameters can be derived from the three directly measurable parameters, $M$, $v_0$ and $r_{\text{min}}$.
-A useful quantity which will be used in many calculations for the leading and next-to-leading order terms of the multipole expansion of Eq.~(\ref{eq:multipole_exp}) is
+and it is therefore clear that all of the orbital parameters at 0PN order can be derived from the three directly measurable parameters, $M$, $v_0$ and $r_{\text{min}}$.\footnote{In what follows we will characterize the higher PN corrections using the 0PN quantities, like $e$, $a$ etc.} Also, the time derivative of the angle $\phi$, which can be derived from the angular momentum conservation, is given to 0PN via

+where $J/\mu= b\,v_{0}= \sqrt{G M r_{\text{min}}(1+e)}$ is the angular momentum and Eq.~(\ref{eq:phi_dot}) is the equation for the conservation of angular momentum.
+Similarly, the 0PN energy of the system at 0PN is

+For the 1PN terms we can use Eqs.~(\ref{eq:energy_zero}) and (\ref{eq:energy_two}), as well as the other relevant terms of the expansions of $T^{0i}$ and $T^{ij}$, i.e. Eqs.~(\ref{eq:t0i}) and (\ref{eq:tij})), to solve for the PN metric at the 1PN order and use this to find the equations of motion.
+The result of this procedure is